gablaxian/gablaxian_jekyll/source/_posts/articles/creating-a-game-with-javascript/2015-09-28-levels-collision.md

 Each cell is populated with the value `1` which sets each tile to ‘dirt’.
 Instantly you can see the appeal to using this approach and layout, which is you can now visualise the screen almost Matrix style.
 In the short term we can paint with code, so-to-speak, and construct the starting area to our game.

-It’s worth noting that the original Zelda firstly not only had a different resolution and therefore a different, lower count of tiles, but also used a fair chunk of the top part of the screen for its <abbr>HUD</abbr>.
+It’s worth noting that the original Zelda firstly not only had a different resolution and therefore a different, lower count of tiles, but also used a fair chunk of the top part of the screen for its <abbr title="Heads up display">HUD</abbr>.
 Zelda:LTTP  used an overlay for its HUD and then a modal overlay for its inventory management.
 We’re going to have to take some liberties in the reconstruction of Zelda into its LTTP remaster.
 At some point we’re going to have to decide how to handle this difference between the two games, but not just yet.
 Here is the NES Zelda’s starting area:

 ![Legend of Zelda, NES](/assets/img/articles/6-legend-of-zelda-nes.png)